-From Novice to Testing Hero: Your Optimizely Journey
+From Novice to Optimization Hero: Your Optimizely Journey

-In this article, you'll find a general roadmap to help you understand your current level of sophistication with Optimizely and with testing in general, and where you can continue to learn more.
+In this article, you'll find a general roadmap to help you understand your current level of sophistication with Optimizely and with conversion rate optimization in general, and where you can continue to learn more.
 We'll focus both on your mastery of the Optimizely platform compared to other users, and the evolution of your company's testing program compared with programs at other companies.

 Click a link to jump to that part of the article: